-Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song ‘Rack It Up’
+Nicki Minaj Shows Off Body In Pink Latex Lingerie For New Song, ‘Rack It Up’

-Nicki Minaj showed off her body in a bright pink PVC lingerie set with matching pink hair to promote her new single “Rack It Up.”
+Nicki Minaj showed off her body in a bright pink PVC lingerie set with matching pink hair to promote her new single, “Rack It Up.”

 The 34-year-old rapper posed provocatively in pink latex lingerie for a BDSM-inspired photo shoot by the ocean on Wednesday, Daily Mail reported.

-To make some noise about her new song, “Rack It Up,” the rap diva dropped down low and posed for a photographer who snapped her in a pair of strappy, gladiator-style thigh-high heeled boots.
+To make some noise about her new song, “Rack It Up,” the rap diva dropped down low and posed for a photographer who snapped her in a pair of strappy, gladiator-style, thigh-high heeled boots.

-The musician’s stylist Maher Jridi put together the BDSM-inspired look she shared with her 145 million social media followers.
+The musician’s stylist, Maher Jridi, put together the BDSM-inspired look she shared with her 145 million social media followers.
 Nicki shared one photo to Instagram and two different images on Twitter.

 Nicki Minaj, born Onika Maraj, matched her pink hair to her pink lingerie set and accessorized with lots of Lynn Ban diamond jewelry.